Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part2/_index.md

 This exercise will require a little OOP knowledge.
 Brace yourself.

-## introducing the Calculator class
+## Introducing the calculator class

 Update your tests so that they expect the `add` and `multiply` functions to be part of a class.
 Now make those tests pass.